IMT - ORCAS

 - Professor Tor Arne Johansen (Main supervisor for PhD 3)

 The main supervisor for Post Doc Børge Rokseth is Professor Ingrid Bower Utne

-The project is a KPN (knowledge-building project for industry), financed by the Norwegian Research Council (MAROFF), Rolls Royce Marine and DNV GL.
+The project is a KPN (knowledge-building project for industry), financed by the Norwegian Research Council (MAROFF), Kongsberg Maritime and DNV.

 The duration of the project is from 2018-2023.